Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 Regular Exercise and Physical Activity

 Physical activity is one of the most effective treatments for erectile dysfunction.
 Cardiovascular exercise (walking, swimming, cycling) improves blood flow throughout your body.
-Kegel exercises and weight training can strengthen your pelvic floor muscles that help control erections.
+Weight training and exercises for erectile dysfunction can also strengthen your pelvic floor muscles that help control erections.

 Healthy diet